arewhyaeenn/OOP_HELLO_WORLD/README.md

 ![New Class](./figures/newClass.png)

-We've now created a new file, called HelloWorld.java, in the src folder.
-IntelliJ doesn't display the ".java" portion of the file name in the project pane; it instead indicates that HelloWorld is a Java file containing a Class definition with the `C` in a blue circle.
+We've now created a new file, called **HelloWorld.java**, in the src folder.
+IntelliJ doesn't display the ".java" portion of the file name in the project pane; it instead indicates that HelloWorld is a Java file containing a Class definition with the `C` in a blue circle to the left of the file name.

-HelloWorld.java has also been opened in an editor tab, to the right, and a class called HelloWorld with no contents has been created.
+**HelloWorld.java** has also been opened in an editor tab, to the right, and a class called HelloWorld with no contents has been created.

-We're going to give this class the contents very similar to those that we gave HelloWorld.java in our earlier project.
+We're going to give this class contents very similar to those that we gave **HelloWorld.java** in our earlier project.

 The class declaration is already made.
 We need to add a main method.
 Recall in the previous project we did this with the line `public static void main (String[] args)` followed by curly braces `{}` containing the contents of the main.